Toxic Mothers: Signs You Have One and What to Do About It

 To let go…or not?

-Some days, you might think it would just be easier to not see each other at all.
-This is never an easy decision and nor should it be.
+Some days, you might think it would just be easier not to see each other at all.
+This is never an easy decision, and nor should it be.
 There are times, however, when no matter how much work you do to heal a relationship, the hurt associated with continuing to see each other outweighs the benefits.

 Before making a decision like this, it may help to work it through with a therapist who can help you to explore the options and possible consequences of that decision.

 Being in a toxic environment can take its toll on you physically and emotionally.
 Eat well.
 Get fresh air and exercise.
 Connect with people who nurture and support you.
 Do those things that make you feel empowered and centered.
 Doing good things for your body and mind can help to heal the damage done and increase your resilience.